shohan-pherones/vista-safari-server/README.md

 3. Run `yarn` to install project dependencies.
 4. Start the development server with `yarn dev`.

-Or if you have Docker and Docker Compose installed on your machine, you can simply execute `docker-compose build` and `docker-compose up` to start the app.
+If you have Docker and Docker Compose installed on your machine, you can simply execute `docker-compose build` and `docker-compose up` to start the app.
+Additionally, to access the Docker image, you can visit [https://hub.docker.com/r/spectrashohan/vista-safari](https://hub.docker.com/r/spectrashohan/vista-safari).

 ## Conclusion